kulibraries/contrast/_posts/2020-06-01-meeting-notes.md

 **Planning an online Carpentries Workshop**

 The instructor group has a lot of interest in doing an online workshop.
 Questions and discussion included:
-- Timing?
-- Traditional two-day or something else?
-- R or Python?
-- Audience?
-- Opportunity to practice?

 *Timing?*